scran_variances

 Value_Data type of the matrix.

-Index_Integer type for the row/column indices.
+Index_Integer type of the row/column indices.

-Stat_Floating-point type for the output statistics.
+Stat_Floating-point type of the output statistics.

 Parameters

-matA tatami matrix containing log-expression values.
+matMatrix of expression values, typically after normalization and log-transformation.
 Rows should be genes while columns should be cells.

 buffersCollection of buffers in which to store the computed statistics.